Beet Pesto Pasta

 - Wrap beets in aluminum foil; set on prepared baking sheet and roast for 20 minutes.

 - While beets roast, toss zucchini, summer squash, garlic, 2 tablespoons olive oil, salt, red pepper flakes, and black pepper together in a large bowl to coated.

 - Spread the zucchini and summer squash mixture onto the baking sheet with the beets.
 Return the baking sheet to the oven and continue roasting until zucchini and summer squash are browned and the beets have softened, 25 to 30 minutes.

-- While the vegetables roast, bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Cook linguine at a boil until al dente, 8 to 10 minutes; drain and transfer to a large bowl.

 - Heat a skillet over medium-low; toast pine nuts in hot skillet, shaking frequently, until lightly browned and fragrant, 2 to 3 minutes.

 - Blend roasted beets, toasted pine nuts, Parmesan cheese, basil, garlic, and lemon juice together in a food processor.
 Slowly stream extra-virgin olive oil into the mixture while continuing to blend until smooth; pour over the linguine and toss to coat.
 Serve dressed pasta alongside roasted squash.

 Gluten free?
 Serve the beet pesto over your favorite gluten-free pasta.
 You could also serve the beet pesto as a dip to have with crackers or toasted baguette slices.
 It's also terrific as a spread on sandwiches with chicken or grilled vegetables.

 I HATE beets, so I was really wary when I tried this dish.
 The beets are really mild in the pesto though, so it didn't bother me at all.
 It came out so pretty that it's totally worth making, even for beet-haters like me.